Mortgage Terms, Explained

 When it comes to mortgages, there are many perplexing terms and abbreviations that can confuse people simply trying to buy their first home.
 Here is a list of some of those terms that you may not be familiar with but will need to be when buying a home.

-Adjustable Rate Mortgage (ARM) – An adjustable mortgage loan is a fixed rate for the first few years then it can change every 12 months after that over the course of the loan.
-Your principal and interest payment can also vary as the rate changes.
+Adjustable Rate Mortgage (ARM) – An adjustable mortgage loan is a fixed rate for the first few years then it can change every 6 months after that over the course of the loan.
+Your principal and interest payments can also vary as the rate changes.

 Closing Costs – Closing costs are expenses associated with completing the purchase of the house.

 Down Payment – The down payment is the initial payment the borrower puts toward the house.

 Equity – Equity is the difference between the value of the home and the mortgage loan.
 This typically increases over time as the amount of the loan decreases.

 FICO (Fair Isaac and Co.) – FICO is the major credit scoring model used to assess the risk of the borrower.

 Fixed Rate Mortgage – A Fixed Rate Mortgage will have the same interest rate every month meaning your principal and interest payment will never vary.

 Interest Rate – Interest rate is the annual percentage of the loan that is charged to the borrower.